alnopa9/git/sections/pullrequest.md

 ![Open a pull request](../images/pull-1.png)

 You should see something similar to the screen grab below.
 Notice that you've been taken to the source repository, `milnegeneseo/nydh2019`, because that's where you want your new file to go.
-You can also see that your asking to merge from your branch (in this case named `patch-1`) to `master` in the source repository.
+You can also see that you're asking to merge from your branch (in this case named `patch-1`) to `master` in the source repository.

 ![You're requesting to merge from your branch to master](../images/pull-2.png)